epam/edp-install/docs/headlamp-user-guide/add-library.md

   !!! note
       The empty repository option is available only for the **Create** strategy.

-7. Select any of the supported code languages with its framework in the **Application code language/framework** field:
+7. Select any of the supported code languages with its framework in the **Library code language** field:

   * Java – selecting specific Java version available.
   * JavaScript - selecting JavaScript allows using the NPM tool.
-  * DotNet - selecting DotNet allows using the DotNet v.2.1 and DotNet v.3.1.
+  * DotNet - selecting DotNet allows using DotNet v.3.1.
+  * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask.
   * Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
 For details, please refer to the [Customize CD Pipeline](../user-guide/customize-cd-pipeline.md) page.
-  * Python - selecting Python allows using the Python v.3.8.
   * Terraform - selecting Terraform allows using the Terraform different versions via the **Terraform version manager** ([tfenv](https://github.com/tfutils/tfenv#usage)).
   EDP supports all actions available in Terraform, thus providing the ability to modify the virtual infrastructure and launch some checks with the help of linters.
   For details, please refer to the [Use Terraform Library in EDP](../user-guide/terraform-stages.md) page.
   * Rego - this option allows using Rego code language with an Open Policy Agent (OPA) Library.
 For details, please refer to the [Use Open Policy Agent](../user-guide/opa-stages.md) page.
   * Container - this option allows using the Kaniko tool for building the container images from a Dockerfile.
 For details, please refer to the [CI Pipeline for Container](../user-guide/container-stages.md) page.
+  * Helm - this option allows using the [ct lint](https://github.com/helm/chart-testing) for Helm charts.
+  * C# - selecting C# allows using DotNet v.6.0.
   * Other - selecting Other allows extending the default code languages when creating a codebase with the Clone/Import strategy.
   To add another code language, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) page.